Code-Institute-Submissions/rockanrolla/TESTING.md

 ### __*External testing:*__

-To run this tests I sent the GitHub Pages link to different friends and colleagues during the site developmnet process and, after a while, I received feedback from them about some improvements that could be made.
+To run this tests I sent the GitHub Pages link to different friends and colleagues during the site development process and, after a while, I received feedback from them about some improvements that could be made.
 Below are related some of them and the actions taken to improve the site.

 + __*Visitor 'A' Feedback*:__

     *"When navigating on my Samsung mobile I click the burguer menu button and the menu appears properly.
-When I select a page to go, I can't see if the changes applies because my thumb finger is over the screen and the section contentsare right below it..."*
+When I select a page to go, I can't see if the changes applies because my thumb finger is over the screen and the section contents are right below it..."*

     I took this feedback seriously and applied some changes on the section's elements margins and paddings to reduce the space with the header.